 This is again, a subjective topic.

 The first view is that you want a display in order to see your progress throughout the day.
-Whether this means a fully featured color display, a black and white display, or just a set of LED lights, there are many options to choose from.
+Whether this means a fully featured AMOLED display, a black and white screen, or just a set of LED lights, there are many options to choose from.
 Another thing to consider is that more sophisticated screen real-estate will typically drain the battery more.
 And your wallet…

 The second view is that you are better off without a display so that you don’t become addicted to checking the numbers on your wrist — the device in that case becomes less of a distraction.
 This, however, means that you will be entirely dependent on your smartphone or web interface to check on your progress.